narf9995/Mausritter/supplements/ressurection.md

   - A holy symbol or magical object.

-  - 1+ pleas to a god or magical entity.
+  - 1+ plea to a god or magical entity.

-  - 1+ god or magical entity that listens
+  - 1+ god or magical entity that listens.

 - **Casting Time:** 1 Round